Snowmass 2021 whitepaper: Proton structure at the precision frontier: Methodology

 \subsection{Theoretical uncertainties in PDF fits}

 {\it Leading authors: R.D.
 Ball, A. M. Cooper-Sarkar \\ }

-Over the last few years there has been considerable progress in developing new techniques for incorporating theoretical uncertainties into the determination of parton distribution functions (PDFs).
+Over the last few years, there has been considerable progress in developing new techniques for incorporating theoretical uncertainties into determination of parton distribution functions (PDFs).
 This work centres on a Bayesian formalism, the “theory covariance matrix”, which can be simply added to the usual experimental covariance matrix used in the PDF fit \cite{Ball:2018lag}.

-While the experimental covariance matrix includes the statistical and systematic uncertainties in the measurement of a given cross-section, the theoretical covariance matrix incorporates all the various theoretical uncertainties, correlated across different experimental measurements, in the procedure which extracts the PDFs from a global data set.
-The main assumption is that the theoretical uncertainties are Gaussian, and independent of the experimental uncertainties (likewise also generally assumed Gaussian).
+While the experimental covariance matrix includes the statistical and systematic uncertainties in the measurement of a given cross section, the theoretical covariance matrix incorporates all the various theoretical uncertainties, correlated across different experimental measurements, in the procedure which extracts the PDFs from a global data set.
+The main assumption is that the theoretical uncertainties are Gaussian and independent of the experimental uncertainties (likewise also generally assumed to be Gaussian).

-The theory covariance matrix formalism was first applied to the incorporation of nuclear uncertainties in PDF fits, firstly to data taken on heavy nuclear targets \cite{Ball:2018twp,Pearson:2019upi}, then to data taken on deuteron targets \cite{ Ball:2020xqw, Pearson:2021lmm}.
+The theory covariance matrix formalism was first applied to incorporate nuclear uncertainties in PDF fits, firstly to data taken on heavy nuclear targets \cite{Ball:2018twp,Pearson:2019upi}, then to data taken on deuteron targets \cite{ Ball:2020xqw, Pearson:2021lmm}.
 The prior in these examples was determined empirically, through fits to nuclear data.
 These techniques were then used to incorporate nuclear uncertainties into the NNPDF4.0 fit \cite{Ball:2021leu,NNPDF:2021uiq}.